umijs/umi-request/README.md

   credentials: 'same-origin', // default

   // ’useCache‘ The GET request would be cache in ttl milliseconds when 'useCache' is true.
-  // The cache key would be 'url + params'.
+  // The cache key would be 'url + params + method'.
   useCache: false, // default

   // 'ttl' cache duration（milliseconds），0 is infinity